justinvforvendetta/electrum-tao-server/README.md

   * The server indexes UTXOs by address, in a Patricia tree structure described by Alan Reiner (see the 'ultimate blockchain compression' thread in the Bitcointalk forum)

+  * All of Tao's OP_CODES for present and future features to be incorporated into transactions/etc

   * The server requires taod, leveldb and plyvel